chargeprice/chargeprice-api-docs/api/v1/charging_stations/statistics/index.md

 You can read this as: There are `<count>` number of charge points in `<country>` operated by `<operator>` with a power level of `<power>` and plug type `<plug>`.

-The name of the operator can be fetched via [GET /v1/companies](../../companies/index.md)

 The example below also describes the response in this way.

 ## Example